 5. Dessert King – This variety looks like a cantaloupe but tastes like a watermelon.

-Even though there is a difference in flesh color, yellow meat watermelon tastes much like the red-fleshed watermelon, only slightly sweeter with hints of honey.
-Because of the similarities in taste and texture, yellow flesh watermelon can replace red watermelon in most recipes.
+Even though there is a difference in flesh color, yellow meat watermelon tastes much like the red-fleshed variety, only slightly sweeter with hints of honey.
+Because of the similarities in taste and texture, yellow flesh watermelon can replace the red variety in most recipes.

 Looking for Melon Recipes to Make?